choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

       referenceBodyName: Tank
       referenceLinkName: CHASSIS
     -
-      materials: [ TankWheel, TankTracks ]     # contact material between wheel and crawler belt
+      materials: [ TankWheel, TankTracks ]     # contact material between wheel and track belt
       youngsModulus: 1e10
       friction: 0.0
       restitution: 0.0

-1. Define the material of crawler belt and wheel in material file
+1. Define the material of track belt and wheel in material file
-2. Set youngModulus(Young's modulus), roughness(roughness), and viscosity(viscosity) for the materials of crawler belt and wheel.
+2. Set youngModulus(Young's modulus), roughness(roughness), and viscosity(viscosity) for the materials of track belt and wheel.
 The parameters here are to be used when ContactMaterial is not set.

-  * youngModulus needs to be set larger not to cause the penetration of crawler belt into wheel as the force of winding around is very large.
+  * youngModulus needs to be set larger not to cause the penetration of track belt into wheel as the force of winding around is very large.
-  * Set certain roughness and viscosity of crawler belt.
+  * Set certain roughness and viscosity of track belt.
-  * Wheel basically contact only crawler belt.
+  * Wheel basically contact only track belt.
 To stabilize the simulation set zero for roughness and viscosity.
-  * Crawler belt, sprocket, and idler wheel are constrained and won't slip even roughness is set to zero.
+  * Track belt, sprocket, and idler wheel are constrained and won't slip even roughness is set to zero.

-3. ContactMaterial between ground and crawler belt should be set in material file as it should contact in the simulation.
+3. ContactMaterial between ground and track belt should be set in material file as it should contact in the simulation.

   * youngsModulus needs to be set larger.
   * friction and secondaryFriction are set as per material.
-  * Set surfaceViscosity and secondarySurfaceViscosity for crawler belt not to slip.
+  * Set surfaceViscosity and secondarySurfaceViscosity for track belt not to slip.
   * Set primaryDirection as moving direction.
   * Set frictionModel: [ orientedBox, direct ] as friction model.
-  * Set body name to attach to crawler belt in referenceBodyName.
+  * Set body name to attach to track belt in referenceBodyName.
-  * Set link name of body attached to crawler belt in referenceLinkName.
+  * Set link name of body attached to track belt in referenceLinkName.
 It is set for main chassis or link with large mass.
-4. Define ContactMaterial of wheel and crawler belt.
+4. Define ContactMaterial of wheel and track belt.

   * youngsModulus needs to be set larger.
   * Set zero for friction(friction coefficient) and restitution(restitution).

 5. Lastly set material to the link of body file.

-  * Set crawler belt material to the material of AGXVehicleContinuousTrackDevice.
+  * Set track belt material to the material of AGXVehicleContinuousTrackDevice.
   * Set wheel material to link wheel.

 .. note::